xerdin442/event-ticketing-saas/README.md

 - **Ticketing System**: Support for multiple ticket types with customizable pricing, discounts and validation at event venues.
 - **Payments**: Secure and idempotent payment processing for ticket purchases using Paystack.
 - **Refunds**: Secure refund process for attendees after event cancellation or unsuccessful ticket purchases.
+- **Resale**: Option to sell tickets if the attendee is unavailable for an event.
 - **Payouts**: Efficient revenue payout to organizers upon event completion.
 - **Metrics and Analytics**: Tracks important metrics like ticket sales, refunds, and unsuccessful transactions.